cortsf/libgen_dl/README.md

 ## Description
 Batch download files from libgen.

-**NOTE:** Changes on libgen are commonplace and often cause libgen_dl to fail.
+**NOTE:** Changes on libgen often cause libgen_dl to fail.
 If this happens please open an issue and I'll try to fix it.

 ## Dependecies